 Feline Leukemia Virus (FeLV)

 FeLV weakens the immune system and can cause cancer.
-It spreads through close contact—mutual grooming, shared food bowls, or bite wounds.
+It spreads through close contact: mutual grooming, shared food bowls, or bite wounds.
 Kittens are more susceptible than adults, which is why FeLV is considered core for cats under one year old.

 Kitten Vaccination Schedule

 Kittens receive maternal antibodies from their mother’s milk, but this protection fades over time.
 The tricky part: we don’t know exactly when.
 That’s why kittens need multiple doses.
+(For the broader first-month-with-a-kitten context — socialization, supplies, and what the vet visit looks like beyond the shots — see Bringing Home a Kitten.)

 Kitten vaccination milestones from 6 weeks to 6 months